Trauma Therapy

 Is there a past event or experience in your life that prevents you from having the ability to focus on the present moment?
 Are you struggling to cope or process what you have been through?
 Are you experiencing symptoms of PTSD such as nightmares or anxiety?

 If the answer to these questions is yes, then trauma therapy is a vital step in your healing journey.
 Here at The Retreat of Boston, we understand that addiction and trauma often go hand in hand.
-Thus, we provide trauma therapy in Boston for our clients to ensure that they have the utmost opportunity to heal and recover.
+Thus, we provide comprehensive trauma therapy in Boston for our clients to ensure that they have the utmost opportunity to heal and recover.
 Our compassionate team of experts is here to guide clients every step of the way.
 We offer a multidisciplinary approach to addiction treatment.
 Thereby, combining individualized detox treatment plans and a diverse array of therapies in order to address and treat trauma.

 How Does Trauma Impact Addiction?